headwinds/sun-and-bass/README.md

 why is it so challenging to find Artist photos?
 And why should I have to configure Next Image for a every url?

-Solution
+Potential Solution

-There should be public press kit site for every artist which easy image urls for promoters
+There should be public press kit site for every artist which easy image urls for promoters.

+Linktree might be close to this as it does provide press kit links.

 #### Google Analytics

-I dusted off my GA accounted and at first struggled to find the add new property bottom.
+I dusted off my GA accounted and at first struggled to find the add new property button.

-Ideally, it should have have been placed at the top where you view the properties but instead it's hidden with in the admin gear at that the bottom on the screen.
+Ideally, it should have have been placed at the top where you view the properties but instead it's hidden within the admin gear at that the bottom on the screen.

 1. click the Admin gear.
    <img src="./guide/sun_create_property.png" width="300" />